zimmski/tirion/clients/go-client/README.md

 ## How do I use Tirion in my Go application?

-To use the Tirion Go client library just fetch Tirion into your Go path
+To use the Tirion Go client library copy the package folder of the precompiled binary archive into your pkg folder or just fetch Tirion into your Go path.

 ```bash
 go get github.com/zimmski/tirion